PacktPublishing/Supercharge-Your-Applications-with-GraalVM/README.md

 **Hands-on examples to optimize and extend your code using GraalVM's high performance and polyglot capabilities**

-Gain a solid understanding of GraalVM and how it works under the hood Work with GraalVM's high performance optimizing compiler and see how it can be used in both JIT (just-in-time) and AOT (ahead-of-time) modes
+Gain a solid understanding of GraalVM and how it works under the hood.
+Work with GraalVM's high performance optimizing compiler and see how it can be used in both JIT (just-in-time) and AOT (ahead-of-time) modes.
-Get to grips with the various optimizations that GraalVM performs at runtime Use advanced tools to analyze and diagnose performance issues in the code Compile, embed, run, and interoperate between languages using Truffle on GraalVM Build optimum microservices using popular frameworks such as Micronaut and Quarkus to create cloud-native applications
+Get to grips with the various optimizations that GraalVM performs at runtime.
+Use advanced tools to analyze and diagnose performance issues in the code.
+Compile, embed, run, and interoperate between languages using Truffle on GraalVM.
+Build optimum microservices using popular frameworks such as Micronaut and Quarkus to create cloud-native applications.

 ## What is this book about?
 GraalVM is a universal virtual machine that allows programmers to embed, compile, interoperate, and run applications written in JVM languages such as Java, Kotlin, and Groovy; non-JVM languages such as JavaScript, Python, WebAssembly, Ruby, and R; and LLVM languages C and C++.